Steinhaus912/Test-absatz/Roadmap.md

 ## v1.2.x

-* Customize order of items in the init/tutorial step by step mode
+* Customise order of items in the init/tutorial step by step mode
-* Add --git-push modifier to automatically push to git your _Sidebar
+* Support to black list pages to skip them from the menu

 ## Implemented

 ### v1.0.x

-TBD
+* Add --git-push modifier to automatically push to git your _Sidebar
+* init and tutorial mode for customising options
+* modifiers - execute on t